deejaygraham/sketchnoting-for-developers/draft.md

 #Some Cool things that have happened to me this year...

-1. Did SN of first FooCafe talk by Dan North
+1. I did a SN of the first meeting of Michael Tiberg's FooCafe, where Dan North talked about deliberate practice.
-Michael Tiberg (of oredev fame) and asked for a high-res version Going to use as promotional posters for FooCafe around university campuses etc.
+Michael Tiberg (of oredev fame) contacted me and asked for a high-res version of the picture I posted on twitter.
+They are going to use it for A1 size promotional posters for FooCafe around university campuses, co-working spaces etc.
-Being printed about now, need to get a picture of one in situ
+They are being printed about now, need to get a picture of one in situ.

 ./images/foo-cafe-site.jpg

-2. Paul Klipp asked for SN's for the ACE conference he organizes in Poland.
-I was picked to contribute and did one for the lean pub proceedings on tom gilb's talk.
+2. Paul Klipp asked for SN's for the 2015 ACE conference he organizes in Poland.
+I was picked to contribute and drew the short straw for Tom Gilb's data heavy talk on agile's roots and his experiences of consulting with organizations.
+The procedings are available for donations from leanpub

 ./images/ace-conference-2014-tom-gilb - keynote.png